-The worst thing about water damage is that it can happen at any time.
-Let’s take a look at some of the common causes of water damage.
+The worst thing about water damage is that it can happen anytime.
+Let’s look at some of the common causes of water damage.

-Thunderstorms, hurricanes, and other natural disasters don’t happen every day, but when they do, there’ll always be the risk of water damage striking your property.
+Thunderstorms, hurricanes, and other natural disasters don’t happen daily, but when they do, there’ll always be the risk of water damage striking your property.

 A loose-fitting pipe in the kitchen sink could leak enough water to damage the cabinet underneath it.
-A broken pipe inside walls could make things even more complicated.
-The water damage such a leak can cause would be huge, as the entire wall would be water damaged, and it’ll foster the formation of an entire colony of mold.
+A broken pipe inside the wall could make things even more complicated.
+The entire wall could be damaged, fostering the formation of mold.

 Worse yet would be a leaking plumbing supply line or a drainage pipe in the soil underneath your concrete slab.
 When this happens, you’ll likely face costly repairs.